AayushPrasadWorks/LogoParser/README.md

 ## Important notes
 1. The test links are accessible in the UI of the project via a button click as well as the test-links.
+2. I used a text file stored in the root of the project to store the Google Cloud Vision API key.
+For security reasons, I have not included it in the project.
+The API can be inputed manually in the servlet code or stored in your own text file.